nicmart/UniversalMatcher/README.md

 equal to the transformed value, then the matcher returns the return value of that rule (third argument of the `rule` method).

-If no rules match for that map, the matcher will pass to the next (in priority order) map, and so on.
+If no rules match for that map, the matcher will pass to the next (in priority order) map, and so on until there is a rule match.

 When the matcher has cycled throughout all the registered maps without finding a matching rule, a default value is returned.